Creator-with-C/Process-Monitor/README.md

 WARING: the log file it truncates every time the monitor runs if you want to keep the file rename it.<br>

+⚠️Windows Defender Notice<br>

+Windows Defender may show a warning because this application is new and not yet widely recognized.<br>

+The .exe is available only from this official GitHub repository.<br>

+If you downloaded it from somewhere else, do not run it.<br>

 Author:<br>
 Creator-with-C